 \begin{definition}[Product Graph, $G_1 \times G_2$] Given two edge-labeled graphs $G_1 = (V_1, E_1, \Sigma)$ and $G_2 = (V_2, E_2, \Sigma)$ over the same set of labels $\Sigma$, the {\em product graph} $G_1 \times G_2$ is a graph $G=(V, E)$ (without edge labels) where $V \defeq V_1 \times V_2$ and $E$ is defined as follows:

 \end{definition} In the literature, given a regular path query $Q$ over an input graph $G=(V, E, \Sigma)$, it is standard to consider the product graph $P_{G,Q}$ of $G$ with an NFA $M_Q=(V_Q, E_Q, \Sigma)$ that recognizes the language $L(Q)$.
-The start states of $P_{G,Q}$ are pairs $(v, q)$ where $v$ is a vertex in $G$ and $q$ is a starting state of $M_Q$.
-The final (or accepting) states of $P_{G,Q}$ are pairs $(v, q)$ where $v$ is a vertex in $G$ and $q$ is a finish state of $M_Q$.
-The goal is to find paths from starting states to finish states in the product graph.
+The initial states of $P_{G,Q}$ are pairs $(v, q)$ where $v$ is a vertex in $G$ and $q$ is an initial state of $M_Q$.
+The accepting states of $P_{G,Q}$ are pairs $(v, q)$ where $v$ is a vertex in $G$ and $q$ is an accepting state of $M_Q$.
+The goal is to find paths from initial states to accepting states in the product graph.

-\begin{definition}[$Q$-reachable and $Q$-degree of a vertex in an edge-labeled graph] Let $\Sigma$ be an alphabet, $G = (V, E, \Sigma)$ an edge-labeled graph, and $Q$ a regular path query over $\Sigma$.
+\begin{definition}[$Q$-reachability and $Q$-degree of a vertex in an edge-labeled graph] Let $\Sigma$ be an alphabet, $G = (V, E, \Sigma)$ an edge-labeled graph, and $Q$ a regular path query over $\Sigma$.
 Given a vertex $v\in V$, a vertex $u \in V$ is said to be {\em $Q$-reachable} from $v$ if there is a path from $v$ to $u$ whose label is in the language $L(Q)$.
 The set of vertices that are $Q$-reachable from $v$ is denoted by $N_Q(v)$.
 We define the {\em $Q$-degree} of $v$ in $G$, denoted by $\deg_Q(v)$, to be the number of vertices in $N_Q(v)$:

 \end{definition}